preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 .. image:: openai-chat-example-76.png

-The author then copied bits and pieces of the text en edited it to the description he or she wanted.
+The author then copied bits and pieces of the text and edited it to the description he or she wanted.

 HTML
 ------